cdated/conway-curses/README.md

 ### Alter Initial State:

-The initial state is defined in the `initial_state.txt` as a pattern of asterisks and spaces.
+The initial state is defined in `initial_state.txt` as a pattern of asterisks and spaces.
 To alter the initial pattern edit `initial_state.txt` and run again.

 ### Sample Glider: